hleclerc/nsmake/README.md

 # What is Nsmake ?

 Nsmake stands for "No Script Make".
-It is an extensible build system, designed for **speed**, **correctness** and **orthogonality**, for all kinds of stuff that has to be built.
+It is an extensible build system, designed for *speed*, *correctness* and *orthogonality*.

-Most build systems make us write a lot of trivial information, often redundant and scattered.
-Nsmake takes responsibility to **ensure the link between the tools** and **read all informations from the source tree**, greatly reducing the need to write obvious content.
-It notably makes it possible to greatly reduce the need for boilerplates, to enable correctness even with complex code generation schemes or side modifications, to eliminate most of the discrepancy sources, automatic downloading of missing parts, etc...
+While most build tools require us to write lot of trivial, tangled and redundant information, Nsmake takes responsibility to *ensure the link between the tools*

+It notably enable to greatly reduce the need for boilerplates, to enable correctness even with complex code generation schemes or side modifications, to eliminate most of the discrepancy sources, automatic downloading of missing parts, etc...

 # Main features